A-bv/Capstone-react-native/README.md

 ### Prerequisites

-Recomanded IDE to install: Visual studio Code
+Recommended IDE: Visual Studio Code (VS Code).

 Ensure you have the following installed: